Curyyfaust/Curyyfaust.github.io/index.md

 Here is **Chenghan Li (李承汉)**.

-I am a junior student studying in the Zhejiang University and UIUC major in Electrical Engineering([**ZJU-UIUC**](https://zjui.intl.zju.edu.cn/)),  in China,supervised by Prof. [**Ruisheng Diao**](https://person.zju.edu.cn/H121050#0).
+I am a senior student studying in the Zhejiang University and UIUC major in Electrical Engineering([**ZJU-UIUC**](https://zjui.intl.zju.edu.cn/)),  in China,supervised by Prof. [**Ruisheng Diao**](https://person.zju.edu.cn/H121050#0).
 I am also an incoming PhD student at Tsinghua University, supervised by Prof. Ye Guo.

 ## Research Interests